Brocier/redux-boilerplate/README.md

 As of January 2018 you have to make sure the `react-router-redux` shows up in package.json with `^5.0.0-alpha.9` version or later.

+After that installation you should probably branch off. `git checkout -b "redux-setup"`

-After that installation you'll need to go through file by file and copy out the pieces you need.
+Then you'll need to go through file by file and copy out the pieces you need.

 I've included a setup for full CRUD to an express route in thunk.actions.js